jamesioppolo/email/README.md

 ## Install and Setup

 ### Mail configuration
-It is necessary to have an `.env` file containing various API keys for the SendGrid and Mailgun packages, as shown below
+It is necessary to have an `.env` file containing various API keys for the SendGrid and Mailgun packages, as shown below.
+This file is not added to source control and is required to be manually created in a test environment and in production

 ```